-Assessing t Assessing the terms of the contractual arrangement Joint operation Joint venture joint operation if the parties have rights to the assets, and obligations for the liabilities, relating to the arrangement.
-Guarantees The parties to joint arrange required to provide guaranthat, for example, received provide financing to, the provision of such guaranteed commitment by the particular does not, by itself, determined a joint operation or a joint that determines whether a joint operation or a joint the parties have obligation relating to the arrangement the parties might or might guarantee). antees to third parties e a service from, or e joint arrangement.
-The stees, or the stees to provide them, mine that the joint beration.
-The feature the joint arrangement is not venture is whether cons for the liabilities ent (for some of which
+Assessing the terms of the contractual arrangement Joint operation Joint venture joint operation if the parties have rights to the assets, and obligations for the liabilities, relating to the arrangement.
+Guarantees The parties to joint arrangements are often required to provide guarantees to third parties that, for example, receive a service from, or provide financing to, the joint arrangement.
+The provision of such guarantees, or the commitment by the parties to provide them, does not, by itself, determine that the joint arrangement is a joint operation.
+The feature that determines whether the joint arrangement is a joint operation or a joint venture is whether the parties have obligations for the liabilities relating to the arrangement (for some of which the parties might or might not have provided a guarantee).